emitanaka/edibble/README.md

   # U2 -> T2 [random]
 ```

-The input argument of `eddible` function can also include `data` and the
+The input argument of `edibble` function can also include `data`
-user specifying which columns are treatment, units, grouping and so on.
+followed by the user specifying which columns are treatment, units,
+grouping and so on.

 ### Outputs